Skip to Content

 to report completion of DSP training.

 The DSP Course Coordinator is responsible for ensuring the completion of the

 and entry of that information into the web-reporting system within 30 days of the DSP's completion of training.
 See

 The DSP Course Coordinator or designee will check the HCWR to verify that training results were received and posted to the DSP's HCWR record.

-The HCWR posting of DSP training completion is verified by the designation "DD Aide" displayed as part of the person's HCWR record under "Programs."
+The HCWR posting of DSP training completion is verified by the designation "DD Aide" displayed as part of the person's HCWR record under "Certification."
 This designation is posted when the person's ISP background check results matches the DSP training record information submitted through SIU.

 It is the agency's responsibility to make sure names of DSPs are listed on the Health Care Worker Registry as a DD Aide before they can work alone with individuals they support.